LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-22-How-to-Migrate-a-SQL-Server-Database-to-a-Docker-Container-and-Troubleshoot-Read-Only-Issues.md

 ## Troubleshooting Read-Only Issues in a SQL Server account

-### Step 1. set read only to false:
+### Step 1.
+Set read-only to false:

 When you open your database in a SQL Server client like Azure Data Studio, SQL Management Studio, Visual Studio etc you'll notice that the database is read only even though it may have had  write access when you originally didn't create/run the database in a container.

 <img src="images\0001-01-22-How-to-Migrate-a-SQL-Server-Database-to-a-Docker-Container-and-Troubleshoot-Read-Only-Issues\database_as_read_only.png"  width="500" height="800"/>

-If you attempt to right click on the properties and set the "read-only" value to false you will get this error message box in the SQL Server Management Studio for both the attached log file and mdf database file.
+If you attempt to right click on the properties and set the "read-only" value to false you will get this error message box in the SQL Server Management Studio for both the attached log file and MDF database file.

 ```dotnetcli
 Alter failed for Database 'Pitcher8'.
 (Microsoft.SqlServer.Smo)